Advanced Practitioner Series: Counterterrorism laws and their impact on humanitarian action

 The consequences of counterterrorism laws and policies on humanitarian action have been widely debated and discussed.
 Indeed, in recent years, members of the humanitarian community have become increasingly aware of the real, perceived, and potential impact of such measures on the delivery of principled humanitarian assistance.
 Yet, humanitarian organizations continue to experience the effect of counterterrorism measures on their work, often causing a "chilling effect" on humanitarian assistance.

-On 12 May, Jessica S. Burniske and Naz K. Modirzadeh will present their recently published pilot empirical study on the impact of counterterrorism laws on humanitarian action as part of the Counterterrorism and Humanitarian Engagement (CHE) Project at the Harvard Law School (HLS) Program on International Law and Armed Conflict (PILAC).
-The event will explore the key findings of this survey-based study, providing a policy analysis of the results, and followed by an opportunity for questions from the audience.
+On 12 May, Jessica S. Burniske and Naz K. Modirzadeh presented their recently published pilot empirical study on the impact of counterterrorism laws on humanitarian action as part of the Counterterrorism and Humanitarian Engagement (CHE) Project at the Harvard Law School (HLS) Program on International Law and Armed Conflict (PILAC).
+The event explored the key findings of this survey-based study, providing a policy analysis of the results, and followed by an opportunity for questions from the audience.

 - Familiarity with the main concepts related to counterterrorism law that can have an effect on principled humanitarian action

 - Awareness of the existing challenges and risks faced by humanitarian organizations with relation to counterterrorism measures

 - Awareness of the policy implications that counterterrorism laws and regulations can have on humanitarian policy frameworks

 The event targeted legal practitioners as well as humanitarian practitioners in the PHAP membership seeking a more advanced understanding of laws and policies related to or affecting humanitarian assistance and the protection of civilians in armed conflict.